gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 * *Good first issue*: [Emphasize file names](https://github.com/gatsbyjs/gatsby/issues/5608) with (bold, italics, headers, or some other way) when people copy and paste code, because it’s easy to miss _where_ you’re supposed to paste it with the current format
 * *Good first issue*: Make it clear in tutorial part 0 and workshops that all instructions are built assuming that you have installed [VS Code and Prettier](https://github.com/gatsbyjs/gatsby/issues/5610) because those work well with React
-* [Add a copy button to code examples](https://github.com/gatsbyjs/gatsby/issues/5030) because people often missed backtics if their screen resolution didn’t make the tics very visible
+* [Add a copy button to code examples](https://github.com/gatsbyjs/gatsby/issues/5030) because people often missed backticks if their screen resolution didn’t make the ticks very visible

 We loved hosting workshops and plan to keep developing the resources as we learn.
 We’re so grateful for the workshop attendees and their feedback.
 It is helping the Gatsby community grow!